Contest Info

 individual modules or group of modules that form a scene.
 This is separate

-from the overall layout contest which is conducted by the visiting public.
+from the overall layout contest judged by the visiting public.

-We pick five judges at random at the show from our pool of vendors, exhibitors,
+public.
+Five judges are picked at random at the show from our pool of

 [Layout best-of-show judging will be conducted by the general public during the